tyler-parker/full-house-challenge/README.md

 ## Backlog:
 * Need to present the `cardCompare` object better.
 Right now it's just stringified
-* Make the CardDeck component smaller with context.
+* Make the CardDeck component smaller.
+* Switch over services in context file over to the CardDeck and App components.
 * Maybe some animations on the cards to spin when there's a full house

 ## Requirements: